tatemae/oea/README.md

 ======
 run `bin/deploy` to deploy

+QTI
+===
+Most qti in active use seems to be the qti 1.2 lite variant.
+Full qti comes packaged in a zip file.

 oEmbed
 ======
 OEA supports oembed for assessments.
 The oEmbed endpoint is located at '/oembed.json'.
 Pass the url of an assessment to get it's oEmbed representation.